-If you have ever driven by the Vice President’s official residence here in Washington, DC you might have seen this man.
+If you’ve ever driven by the Vice President’s official residence here in Washington, DC, then you might have seen this man.

-John is a simple man; his entire outfit purchased from thrift stores.
+He is a simple man; his entire outfit purchased from thrift stores.
 He stands about 5’7” and holds his sign for hours on end.
-For the next two hours I listened intently to John share his life story with me.
+For the next two hours, I listened intently to John as he shared his life story with me.

 Born during wartime in Warsaw, Poland in 1943, his family moved to Milan, Italy in 1947 where he spent most of his childhood and attended Jesuit school.
-When he was 15, he says he was sexually molested by a Catholic Priest.
+When he was 15, he says he was sexually molested by a Catholic priest.
 He shares with me intimate details of the account.
-This event changed John’s life.
+The traumatic event changed John’s life.

 Through all of this time, he says he had turned inward and shut out others.
 He shied away from girls and led an unhappy life.
 In 1968 he went back to Poland where he said he “married the first girl he met.”
 He is now separated from his wife, but keeps in regular contact and says that they are good friends.
 His children are grown and although it sounds like he doesn’t have a close relationship with them, he talks very proudly about them.
 He says that he was not always the best husband and father due to the emotional stress he suffered over the years.

 According to John, the molestation stifled his entire life.
-He didn’t really even make the connection that his social and personal struggles were a result of the molestation.
-It wasn’t until he learned in 1997 of a Catholic Church pedophile scandal in Texas that he started to recover the memory of his tragic past.
-“After becoming aware of the damage, 39 years of misery, I wrote to the Vatican Embassy.
+He didn’t really even make the connection that his social and personal struggles were a result of the assault.
+It wasn’t until he learned in 1997 of a Catholic church pedophile scandal in Texas that he started to recover the memory of his tragic past.
+“After becoming aware of the damage, 39 years of misery, I wrote to the Vatican embassy.
 I was ignored.
-I made a sign of a big question mark and stood outside the nunciature.”
+I made a sign with a big question mark and stood outside the nunciature.”

 Over the years, John has had many signs.
-Some of the signs he has had over the year say…
+Here are just a few of them:

 “VATICAN HIDES PEDOPHILES”